moss-l/bhs-js-testing/NOTES.md

 numbers[i] ⟹ 30
 ```

-That also includes in expressions that we when turn around and assign
+That also includes in expressions that we then turn around and assign
 back to the same variable:

 ```